benwilcock/simple_service_repository/README.md

 #Simple Service Repository#

-This app is no longer actively developed, but please feel free to clone or fork as you see fit.
+This app is no longer actively maintained, but please feel free to clone or fork if you'd like to use it.
+Minimum requirements are Maven and Java.
+Check the POM.xml file for details.

 To use the simple service repository follow these 3 simple steps (and repeat them when you modify content in the repository).